belumume/code-genesis-play/DEMO_VIDEO_SCRIPT.md

 **[Visual: Architecture diagram briefly showing React + FastAPI + Claude]**

-**Narrator**: "Combining a modern React interface, real-time WebSocket streaming, and the creative power of Claude 4 Opus - this is the future of game development."
+**Narrator**: "Combining a modern React interface, real-time WebSocket streaming, and the creative power of Claude 4 Sonnet - this is the future of game development."

 ---